 Memorizing the Names

-It is very important to memorize the letter names and number names as quickly as you can.
+It’s important to memorize the letter and number names quickly.
 A good way to do this is to pick one string at a time and say its name aloud as you play each string.
 Start from the top string (low E) and play each string.
 Say the letter name out loud as you play each string.
 Next, try starting from the bottom string (high E) and going up through the strings similarly.

 Do this every time you pick up your guitar.
 Continue the exercise until you are comfortable with the names of all the strings.
 In addition to the previous exercise, think about the following phrases.
 They may prove helpful in memorizing the names.
 Pick your favorite and say it over and over!